Reinforcement Learning in Non-Markovian Environments: Introduction

-In this work, we take a somewhat different take on this problem.
-In order to highlight the main differences, we work with the simpler setup of \cite{Dong}, though the results can be easily extended to the more general framework of \cite{Lu}.
-In addition, we take the observation process $O_n$ to have been evolving forever, i.e., for $n > - \infty$, which allows us some simplification.
-We use $O^n$ to denote the semi-infinite sequence $[O_n, O_{n-1}, \cdots] \in \OA^\infty$.
-Likewise we use $U^n$ to denote the sequence $[U_n, U_{n-1}, \cdots] \in \U^\infty$.
-Analogous notation will be used for other random processes. $H_n$ will denote the history $(O^n,U^n)$ for $n \geq 0$. $\PA(\cdots)$ will always denote the space of probability measures on the Polish space `$\cdots$' with Prohorov topology, also known as the `topology of weak convergence' \citep{KRP}.
-For simplicity, we take $\SA, \U, \OA$ to be finite sets.
+In this work, we take a somewhat different view of this problem.
+We take the observation process $O_n$ to have been evolving forever, i.e., for $n > - \infty$, which allows us some simplification.
+Let $O^n$ denote the semi-infinite sequence $[O_n, O_{n-1}, \cdots] \in \OA^\infty$ and let $U^n$ denote the sequence $[U_n, U_{n-1}, \cdots] \in \U^\infty$.
+Analogous notation will be used for other random processes. $\PA(\cdots)$ will always denote the space of probability measures on the Polish space `$\cdots$' with Prohorov topology, also known as the `topology of weak convergence' \citep{KRP}.
+For simplicity, we take $\SA, \U, \OA$ to be finite sets. { By Tychonoff's theorem, $U^n, \SA^n, \OA^n$ are compact spaces under the product topology for $1\leq n \leq \infty$.}

 Our main contributions are the following. \begin{enumerate} \item By explicitly pinning down the error caused by potential non-Markovianity of the observation process in the application of the Q-learning algorithm \citep{Watkins}, we propose an alternative performance criterion for agent design.